 Carrie is committed to empowering people and solving complex problems both locally and globally.
 In 2011 Carrie received the Young Public Administrator of the Year Award from the National Forum of Black Public Administrators, and in 2012 she was selected as one of nine leaders under 30 in Charlotte for the World Economic Forum Global Shapers Community.
 Carrie was recognized as the 2013 Emerging Leader Woman of Achievement by the YWCA Central Carolinas for her commitment to empowering women, eliminating racism and promoting social justice.
 In 2014, Carrie was 1 of 10 nonprofit entrepreneurs selected as a Seed20 finalist after creating EmpowHERment, Inc. a non-profit committed to mentorship, talent development and advocacy for girls and women.
 The United Negro College Fund recognized Carrie with the Maya Angelou Young Leader Award in 2016.

 Carrie is an active member with several organizations and boards including Delta Sigma Theta Sorority, Junior League of Charlotte and the Charlotte-Mecklenburg Housing Advisory Board.
-Carrie is grateful to live in her hometown of Charlotte, NC.
-She credits her faith, family, community and sense of humor for helping her continually evolve through servant-leadership.
+Carrie is grateful to live, serve and play in her hometown of Charlotte, NC.
+She credits her faith, family, community and sense of humor for an incredible life journey.